docker/docs/content/billing/details.md

 > **Important**
 >
-> When you make changes to your billing information, you can't update an existing invoice that you already paid.
+> You can't update an existing invoice that you already paid.
 { .important }

 The billing information provided appears on all your billing invoices.
 The email address provided is where Docker sends all invoices and other billing-related communication.
 For more information on the billing emails you receive, see [FAQs](faqs.md#what-billing-related-emails-will-i-receive-from-docker-hub).